Frijol/climate-change/notes/_notes.md

 * Cancer has increased drastically over the past 100-150 years.
 Malignant growths accounted for 15% of deaths in 1958, compared with 4% in 1900.
 More American school children [at time of publication] die of cancer than from any other disease, though 25 years previous it was considered medically rare to find cancer in children.
 [Carson, 231][Carson] //TODO: what are we at now?
 Office of Vital Statistics as source?
 * Past societal collapse theme: population growth --> intensified (unsustainable) agriculture --> adoption of marginal lands for agriculture --> environmental damage --> inability to continue using marginal lands --> food shortages --> starvation/war/weakness and disease, etc. [Diamond, 15][Diamond]
 * Eight categories of environmentally based societal collapse: deforestation/habitat destruction, soil erosion/salinization/fertility loss, water management issues, overhunting, overfishing, non-native species effects, overpopulation (human), high impact per capita [Diamond, 15][Diamond]
+* The IPCC says we get 90 more years of climate change regardless of how much emission we stop.
+2007: 385 PPM CO2.
+No way to avoid 450 PPM by midcentury according to Pew Center on Global Climate Change [Begley]

 {% include "../BIBLIOGRAPHY.md" %}